aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/create-new-document-in-apache-poi-and-aspose-words/_index.md

 ﻿---
-title: Create New Document in Apache POI and Aspose.Words – Aspose.Words for Java
+title: Create New Document in Apache POI and Aspose.Words
+second_title: Aspose.Words for Java
 articleTitle: Create New Document in Apache POI and Aspose.Words
 linktitle: Create New Document in Apache POI and Aspose.Words
 description: "Create a new document easily and fast instead of using Apache POI."